simboden/BVtkNodes/docs/BVTKNodes.rst

 Please check this list first though:

 * Read through these docs first, and view examples in :ref:`ug_nodes`.
+* Run **Update** on the final *VTK To Blender* node to update the preceding nodes.
+* For time dependent data, try to change frame number in Blender Timeline Editor.
 * Check the `list of both open and closed issues
   <https://github.com/tkeskita/BVtkNodes/issues?q=is%3Aissue>`_,
   in case your problem has been mentioned already.